Last week, we talked about critical data elements – data elements that help us to achieve our priorities.

 Which data is an input or output of a critical business process?

-Which data must be present in order for us to operate?
+Which data must be present for us to operate?

-These kind of questions produce a subset of data elements that can be regarded as critical within the context of a particular reporting requirement, regulatory initiative, or to achieve operational efficiency.
+These kinds of questions produce a subset of data elements that can be regarded as critical within the context of a particular reporting requirement, regulatory initiative, or to achieve operational efficiency.